 How do I know if my laptop has Thunderbolt?

 Thunderbolt ports are supposed to have a small lightning-bolt icon to identify them.
 But some laptop makers use a similar lightning-bolt icon to indicate that a USB-C port can be used for charging your phone, and not for Thunderbolt.
 Laptop makers sometimes don’t want to clutter the clean lines of their products by adding additional logos, it seems.
 Fortunately, most laptops now choose to highlight their Thunderbolt capabilities, so the ports should be well-marked.

-Adding to the confusion, you may also see USB-C hubs marketed as “Thunderbolt compatible.”
+You may also see USB-C hubs marketed as “Thunderbolt compatible.”
 That’s true.
 You can plug a Thunderbolt dock into a non-Thunderbolt, generic USB-C port.
 But it will be limited by the available bandwidth that the port provides, so it’s somewhat deceptive in that regard.